State Facts About Abortion: Ohio

 National Background and Context

-•In 2014, some 22,730 abortions were provided in Ohio, though not all abortions that occurred in Ohio were provided to state residents, as some patients may have traveled from other states; likewise, some individuals from Ohio may have traveled to another state for an abortion.
-There was a 20% decline in the abortion rate in Ohio between 2011 and 2014, from 12.9 to 10.3 abortions per 1,000 women of reproductive age.
-Abortions in Ohio represent 2.5% of all abortions in the United States.
+•In 2017, 20,630 abortions were provided in Ohio, though not all abortions that occurred in Ohio were provided to state residents: Some patients may have traveled from other states, and some Ohio residents may have traveled to another state for an abortion.
+There was a a 9% decline in the abortion rate in Ohio between 2014 and 2017, from 10.3 to 9.4 abortions per 1,000 women of reproductive age.
+Abortions in Ohio represent 2.4% of all abortions in the United States.

-•There were 17 abortion-providing facilities in Ohio in 2014, and 12 of those were clinics.
-These numbers represent a 35% decline since 2011 in overall providers, and a a 33% decline in clinics from 2011, when there were 26 abortion providers overall, of which 18 were clinics.
+•There were 14 facilities providing abortion in Ohio in 2017, and 9 of those were clinics.
+These numbers represent a 25% decline in clinics from 2014, when there were 17 abortion-providing facilities overall, of which 12 were clinics.

 Restrictions on Abortion

-- A woman must receive state-directed counseling that includes information designed to discourage her from having an abortion, and then wait 24 hours before the procedure is provided.
+- A patient must receive state-directed counseling that includes information designed to discourage the patient from having an abortion, and then wait 24 hours before the procedure is provided.
 Counseling must be provided in person and must take place before the waiting period begins, thereby necessitating two trips to the facility.

-- Health plans offered in the state’s health exchange under the Affordable Care Act can only cover abortion if the woman's life is endangered, or in cases of rape or incest.
+- Health plans offered in the state’s health exchange under the Affordable Care Act can only cover abortion in cases of life endangerment, or in cases of rape or incest.

 - Abortion is covered in insurance policies for public employees only in cases of life endangerment, rape or incest.